Inferno214221/cmc-mod-manager/README.md

 Install [Asahi Linux](https://asahilinux.org/), then proceed with the Linux installation steps.
 #### NOTE:
 The above statement is double reverse sarcastic.
+## Updating From v2.X.X To v2.X.X
+Due to the program no longer storing nearly any information, just delete the old version of CMC Mod Manager and download the new one, reselecting the directory during the first usage.
 ## Updating From v1.0.X To v2.X.X
 Copy your `merged` directory from the program's `./resources/app` directory to a location of your choosing.
 You may rename this folder to anything (e.g. `CMC+ v8`), it will now be your Game folder.
 Download and extract CMC Mod Manager 2.X.X.
 Follow the usage steps below but select the copy of the `merged` directory you moved as the unmodded game.
 ## Usage